ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 By varying the total corruption this model generalizes both stochastic and adversarial bandits.

 ##### Multi-layer Active Arm Elimination Race:
 This algorithm extends successive elimination.
-In successive elimination, we kept a record of all active arms, and eliminated arms, under assumption of clean event, if they could not be the best arms.
+In successive elimination, we kept a record of all active arms and eliminated arms, under the assumption of clean event if they could not be the best arms.
 The idea is similar, but instead of keeping a single such list, the algorithm maintains multiple such lists, let's call them layers(assume $$n$$ layers).
 In each round, it selects a layer with probability $$\propto_{\approx} 2^{-n}$$.
-The layer n, updates its dictionaries of number of arm pulls and empirical means, only when the layer is selected.
-The result of each subsequent layer is more robust to the corruption, since they are only likely to admit $$2^{-n}$$ times the corruption, in their dictionaries.
-Whenever a layer $$n$$ concludes that an arm $$a$$ needs to be eliminated all its previous layer, also remove that arm.
-In case a layer is selected but has no active arms, it selects the arm based on next smallest layer that is not empty.
+The layer n updates its dictionaries of the number of arm pulls and empirical means, only when the layer is selected.
+The result of each subsequent layer is more robust to the corruption since they are likely to only admit about $$2^{-n}$$ times the corruption, in their dictionaries.
+Whenever a layer $$n$$ concludes that an arm $$a$$ needs to be eliminated from all its previous layers, also remove that arm.
+In case a layer is selected but has no active arms, it selects the arm based on the next smallest layer that is not empty.

-A python code implementation of the above algorithm looks like:
+A Python code implementation of the above algorithm looks like:
 ```python
 class MultiLayer_active_arm_elimination:
 	def __init__(self,actions,T):